Let me guess — you’ve opened your P&L report, stared at it for 30 seconds, and closed it.

 Gross Profit

-This tells you how much is left after covering production or service costs.
+Revenue minus COGS.
+What’s left after covering your production or service delivery costs.

 Operating Expenses